huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Swahili
 - [ ] Fula

-#### In what country are birthdays celebrated by “Antiquing” the birthday boy or girl?
+#### In what country are birthdays celebrated by "Antiquing" the birthday boy or girl?

 - [x] Jamaica
 - [ ] Switzerland